Moody's Q2 2021 Earnings Call Transcript

 Analyst at Oppenheimer

 Thank you for taking my question.
 Could you please give us an update on the strategy and outlook of your business in China?
-So there are some news recently coming out from China.
-Could you please talk about if there is any like potential impact that could change Moody's view on China, if there's any?
+There are some news recently coming out from China.
+Could you please talk about if there's any potential impact that could change Moody's view on China, if there's any?
+Thank you.

 Rob Fauber